cam-obrien/Connie-RTC/README.md

 ## Login Info

-Login with your Okta credentials (message Cameron if you have trouble logging in)
+Login with your Okta credentials

-Your user type is set inside of the Okta Admin (Message Cameron if you want your role changed for dev purposes)

 ## Local setup instructions
 1. Fork this repo